The Girlfriend Experience (TV series): Reception

-Critical response
+Season 1

-The first season of The Girlfriend Experience received positive reviews from critics, earning a rating of 85% with an average score of 8.5 out of 10, based on 40 reviews, on the review-aggregation website Rotten Tomatoes.
+The first season of The Girlfriend Experience received widespread critical acclaim.
+On the review-aggregation website Rotten Tomatoes, the first season holds an approval rating of 85% based on 40 reviews from critics, with an average rating of 8.5/10.
 The site's critical consensus reads: "The darkly fascinating (and utterly bingeworthy) The Girlfriend Experience powers past any shortcomings with a breakout performance by Riley Keough."
-Metacritic provides a score of 78 out of 100 from 27 critics, which indicates "generally favorable reviews".
-Matt Zoller Seitz, reviewing for Vulture, gave top praises to the series, stating that "The Girlfriend Experience is actually four or five shows rolled into one, and a big part of its specialness resides in those moments where it morphs from one thing into another", as well as giving high praise especially to the season finale: "[It] is the most daring, dense, allusive, and multilayered single episode of TV I've seen since the finale of season three of Louie".
+On Metacritic, it was assigned a score of 78 out of 100, based on 27 reviews.
+Matt Zoller Seitz, reviewing for Vulture, gave top praises to the series, stating that "The Girlfriend Experience is actually four or five shows rolled into one, and a big part of its specialness resides in those moments where it morphs from one thing into another", as well as giving high praise especially to the season finale: "[It] is the most daring, dense, allusive, and multilayered single episode of TV I've seen since the finale of season three of Louie."

+Season 2

 The second season received positive reviews from critics.
-On Rotten Tomatoes, it has a 74% rating with an average score of 9.4 out of 10 based on 19 reviews.
+On Rotten Tomatoes, it holds a 74% approval rating based on 19 reviews from critics, with an average rating of 9.4/10.
 The site's critical consensus reads, "The Girlfriend Experience reinvents itself from a character study into an ensemble piece, thoughtfully unpacking thorny aspects of sexuality and providing rigorous programming for viewers who want to be both challenged and titillated".
-On Metacritic, it has a score of 72 out of 100 based on 6 reviews.
+On Metacritic, it was assigned a score of 72 out of 100, based on 6 reviews.
 Writing for Collider, Chris Cabin gave it a four star review and wrote that it's "one of the greatest seasons of television that 2017 has produced thus far."
-Writing for Variety, Sonia Saraiya felt that while the second season was "still directed and produced beautifully, with a soundscape so precise and intimate that it is haunting and immersive in a way little else on television can even approach", sex work and "even the sex worker herself" had become "secondary to the aims of the filmmaker", particularly in Erica & Anna, but that both storylines had fine qualities: "'Bria' is cinematically stunning, with a few sequences that are going to be hard to forget anytime soon.
-'Erica & Anna' is a much more straightforward story, with a chilly aesthetic that makes 'House of Cards' look upbeat.
-But the relative opacity of 'Bria’s story' beats — and the oddly pat metaphors of 'Erica & Anna' — left me with the wish that these two well-matched directors might, you know, collaborate."
+Writing for Variety, Sonia Saraiya felt that while the second season was "still directed and produced beautifully", sex work and "even the sex worker herself" had become "secondary to the aims of the filmmaker."

+Season 3

-The third season has received somewhat positive reviews from critics.
-On Metacritic, it has a score of 76 out of 100 based on 6 reviews.
+The third season received generally positive reviews from critics.
+On Rotten Tomatoes, it holds a 60% approval rating based on 10 reviews from critics, with an average rating of 6.3/10.
+On Metacritic, it was assigned a score of 76 out of 100, based on 6 reviews.